-- a) Provision for a long-tailed bat radio tracking programme to identify long-tailed bat roost locations and confirm the PMA location. - b) Vegetation Removal Protocols (VRP) for : - i. the 17 significant trees. - ii. all other trees that are ≥80 cm Diameter at Breast Height (DBH), and trees between 50 cm and 80cm DBH which are considered by a specialist bat ecologist as having features suitable for bat roosting, such features including but not limited to nested epiphytes located on horizontal branches or sufficient damage to the tree crown or trunk that could provide roosting voids. - iii. all trees shown through the bat monitoring programme to be Maternity Roosts.
+- a) Provision for a long-tailed bat radio tracking programme to identify long-tailed bat roost locations and confirm the PMA location. - b) Vegetation Removal Protocols (VRP) for : - i. the 17 significant trees. - all other trees that are ≥80 cm Diameter at Breast Height (DBH), and trees between 15cm and 80cm DBH which are considered by a specialist bat ecologist as having features suitable for bat roosting, such features including: including: - cracks, crevices, cavities, fractured limbs, or other deformities, large enough to support roosting bat(s); - (2) sections of loose flaking bark large enough to support roosting bats; - (3) a hollow trunk, stem or branches; - (4) deadwood in canopy or stem of sufficient size to support roost cavities or hollows; - (5) guano, grease marks and/or urine staining around cavity entrances; and - (6) selected individual trees with high epiphyte loading (five or more perched nested epiphytes located on horizontal branches).

+iii. all trees shown through the bat monitoring programme to be Roosts.
 Advice Note: the VRP shall not apply to the removal of any other vegetation.

-- c) When Automatic bat detectors (ABMs) are used to determine the presence of bats around potential roost trees, provision for monitoring to occur for a minimum of three consecutive nights. - d) Provision for consultation with the DOC Operations Manager New Plymouth District Office to discuss appropriate actions if a bat roost remains occupied for longer than 7 days. - e) Other than the amendments made through a) to c) above, the VRP shall be in accordance with Annex D and H of the 'NZ Transport Agency (the Transport Agency) research report 623 'Effects of land transport activities on New Zealand's endemic bat populations: reviews of ecological and regulatory literature' (Smith et al. 2017)'.
+- c) When Automatic bat detectors (ABMs) are used to determine the presence of bats around potential roost trees, provision for monitoring to occur for a minimum of three consecutive nights. - d) Provision for consultation with the DOC Operations Manager New Plymouth District Office to discuss appropriate actions if a bat roost remains occupied for longer than 7 - days. - e) Other than the amendments made through a) to c) above, the VRP shall be in accordance with Annex DH of the 'NZ Transport Agency (the Transport Agency) research report 623 'Effects of land transport activities on New Zealand's endemic bat populations: reviews of ecological and regulatory literature' (Smith et al. 2017)' and set out in the ELMP, which includes modification to account for local conditions.

-f) The performance outcomes for bats will be achieved by the successful implementation of the VRP and by pest management in the PMA (refer to Pest Management Plan).
+- f) The performance outcomes for bats will be achieved by the successful implementation of the VRP and by pest management in the PMA (refer to Pest Management Plan).
+Monitoring - g) There are no specific monitoring requirements for bats, other than those associated with the implementation of the VRP and the monitoring for pest management in the PMA.

-- g) There are no specific monitoring requirements for bats, other than those associated with the implementation of the VRP and the monitoring for pest management in the PMA. - 4.
-Avifauna Management Plan
+4. Avifauna Management Plan